drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/4_take_screenshots.md

    ```

 Here you are going to create your headless browser instance, and navigate to
 `https://drash.land`.
-Once the page has loaded, you will:

-- Take a screenshot of the whole page;
+Once the page has loaded, you will take a screenshot of an
-- Take a second screenshot with a custom filename and format; and
-- Take a third screenshot with a custom selector.
+element on the page.

 ## Verification